Information consumption and size in firms: Economy of scale in information

 \section{Economy of scale in information}

-As a first step to characterizing how firms seek out information, we consider the relationship between the simplest measure of information acquisition, the number of times a firm is recorded in the database, or ``records,'' and conventional measures of firm capital.
-In Figure~\ref{gr:capital}, we plot for public firms recorded in the COMPUSTAT database firm assets, PPE (plants, property, equipment), employees, and sales against the number of records.
-A few, well-known example firms are shown including Microsoft, Apple, Zendesk, and BioNTech.
+As a first step to characterizing how firms seek out information, we consider the relationship between the volume of information acquisition, the number of times a firm is recorded in the database, or ``records,'' and conventional measures of firm capital.
+In Figure~\ref{gr:capital}, we plot for public firms in the COMPUSTAT database the value of firm assets, PPE (plants, property, equipment), the number of employees, and sales against the number of records.
 Building on previous work on scaling in firms \cite{zhangScalingLaws2021}, we consider a power law relationship between economic measure $Y$ and records $R$,

 for some positive constant $A$ and positive exponent $\beta$.
-Importantly, the exponent $\beta$ is independent of the units of $X$ and $Y$, which are separately captured in $A$.
-We find that all economic measures scale sublinearly with the number of records with scaling exponents of about $\beta\approx3/4$ except for assets which scale somewhat slower as $\beta=0.65\pm0.02$ (Table~\ref{si tab:exponents}).
-Furthermore, it tends to be the case that service firms (as indicated by Standard Industrial Classification codes 7000-8999, red points falling above the fit line) have more records per unit economic measure as compared to firms in mining (SIC codes 1000-1499, green points falling below the fit line).
-This is not the case for the scaling with employees, but employees is known to be poorly estimated.
-While ``services'' includes a broad swathe of industries and thus displays wide variation along the vertical, the trend is consistent with the notion that firms in the service sector are on the whole more knowledge-intensive compared to mining \cite{powellKnowledgeEconomy2004}.
+This is equivalent to a regression on a logarithmic scale, where the slope is $\beta$ and the $y$-intercept $\log A$ when Eq~\ref{eq:scaling} is transformed to $\log Y = \beta \log R + \log A$.
+Importantly, the exponent $\beta$ is independent of the units of $X$ and $Y$, the conversion between which is separately captured in $A$.
+We find that all economic measures scale sublinearly with the number of records with scaling exponents of about $\beta\approx3/4$ except for assets which scale somewhat slower as $\beta=0.68\pm0.02$ (Table~\ref{si tab:exponents}).
+Furthermore, it tends to be the case that a category of service firms (as indicated by North American Industrial Classification System codes, or NAICS, red points falling below the fit line) have more records per unit of economic measure as compared to firms in Utilities (orange points falling above the fit line).
+They are not as clearly differentiated employees, but the estimate of the number of employees in COMPUSTAT is known to be poor.
+While the services category includes a broad swathe of industries and thus displays wide variation along the vertical, the trend is consistent with the notion that firms in the service sector are on the whole more knowledge-intensive compared to utilities.